therwyn/aioli-overlay/README.md

 ## Usage

-- Each section can have a title, optional image, and up to two counters
+- Each section supports a title, subtitle, image, and up to two counters
+- All sections are optional, so you can have as many or as few as you want (but you obviously need at least one)
 - Counters update automatically every second by reading from your text files
 - Images update automatically every 5 seconds
 - If a section has two counters, you can specify a custom separator (e.g., "/", "-", "of")
 - Counter2 can be either a file path (for dynamic values) or a number (for static totals)
-- The background is transparent, perfect for overlaying on your stream
 - Sections are displayed in the order they appear in your config.json

 ## File Structure